skafdasschaf/lilypond-tools/README.md

 }
 ```

-Alternatively, decrease system-system spacing to 20 and use `\smallGroupDistance`; this allows to preserve the top margin..
+Alternatively, decrease system-system spacing to 20 and use `\smallGroupDistance`; this allows to preserve the top margin.

 For scores with **six or less staves**, change (a) the distance between systems and (b) the number of systems per page (written as “a/b” in the table below):